OSINT

 Turning off the screen blank

-To disable the automatic screen blanking or locking due to inactivity, we can set the Screen Blank option to Never and Automatic Suspend to Off inside the Power options.
-Due to this option, the display will remain indefinitely on as the inactivity action would never be triggered.
+To disable the automatic screen blanking or locking due to inactivity, first open the Power options.
+Then, set the Screen Blank option to Never and Automatic Suspend to Off.
+This way, the display stays on indefinitely because the inactivity action never triggers.

 gsettings set org.gnome.desktop.session idle-delay 0